nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

 ### Preview of the channel coding theorem

-* For transmission with no errors, we use **error coding** of data before transmission
+* For transmission with no errors, we use **error control coding** of data before transmission
-* How error coding usually works:
+* How error control coding usually works:
-    * For each $k$ symbols of data, coder appends additional $m$ symbols, computed via some coding algorithm
+    * For each $k$ symbols of data, the coder appends additional $m$ symbols, computed via some coding algorithm
     * All of them are sent on the channel
     * The decoder detects/corrects errors based on the additional $m$ bits
 * Coding rate: $$R = \frac{k}{k+m}$$